Jayen/Visual_interface_for_Euler_tours/README.md

 Visual interface for Euler tours
 =========
 ----------------------------------------------------------------------------------
-Visual interface or Euler tours and Eulerisation algorithms for circuit board wiring.
+Visual interface for Euler tours and Eulerisation algorithms for circuit board wiring.
 --------------

 This program allows user to input a undirected graph and visualise its